The Euler characteristic of a Hecke algebra: Introduction

-The proof of Theorem~A will be established in two steps.
-First one has to show that $\caH=(\caH,\argu^\antip,\eps_q,\caB)$ is an $R$-Euler algebra; then one has to compute the Hattori-Stalling rank $r_{R_q}$, where $R_q$ denotes the left $\caH$-module associated to $\eps_q$.
-For both these goals we will make use of a chain complex $C=(C_\bullet,\der_\bullet)$ of left $\caH$-modules first established by V.V.~Deodhar in \cite{deodhar--sgabo2}.
+In order to show the property (i) and to compute the Hattori--Stallings rank of the augmented algebra $(\caH,\eps_q)$ we will make use of a chain complex $C=(C_\bullet,\der_\bullet)$ of left $\caH$-modules first established by V.V.~Deodhar in \cite{deodhar--sgabo2}.